 How to do market research: 7 steps to follow

-Now that you know how market research works and the different methodologies at your disposal, it’s time to execute.
-Turn your market research plans into a process with these 7 steps.
+Now that you know how market research works and the different methods available, it’s time to get it done.
+Here are seven steps to turn your plans into a process.

 1. Define the problem you want to solve